tldr; Simply install small 'Command' hooks UPSIDE DOWN to hold the handles of the plastic bags, keeping the bag from falling inside the can!

 - Glue a hook to the opposite side and give it a test!

-- Repeat for any other containers you use (i.e. recyclables, compost, crying babies, etc.)
+- Repeat for any other containers you have around the house to hold recyclables, compost, crying babies, you name it!

 Creative Misuse Contest